xmos/fwk_rtos/doc/rtos_drivers/spi/spi_slave.rst

 SPI Slave RTOS Driver
 #####################

-This driver can be used to instantiate and control a SPI slave I/O interface on XCore in an RTOS application.
+This driver can be used to instantiate and control a SPI slave I/O interface on xcore in an RTOS application.

 *************
 SPI Slave API